-2.3.4 Type of Day of Evaluation
+3.3.4 Type of Day of Evaluation

 Weekdays and weekend days can be modeled separately in MOVES.
 MOVES provides the option of supplying different speed and VMT information for weekdays and weekend days to allow the calculation of separate emissions estimates by type of day.
-Average Speed Distribution, Day VMT Fraction and Hour VMT Fraction are the only inputs in the CDM that differentiate between weekdays and weekend days.
-For most emissions analyses for SIP or transportation conformity purposes, the use of weekday data and the selection of Weekday in the Time Span panel are recommended.
+Average Speed Distribution, Day VMT Fraction, and Hour VMT Fraction are the only inputs in the CDM that differentiate between weekdays and weekend days.
+For most SIPs and regional conformity analyses, the use of weekday data and the selection of Weekday in the Time Span panel are recommended.
 Weekday data should be used for any inventory that represents a typical summer or winter day.